 Thanksgiving is just around the corner, so we’re sharing some last-minute tips to make Thanksgiving easy, more delicious, and less stressful.
 A high-quality roasting pan is a Thanksgiving essential.
 Turkeys are heavy, and you need a sturdy pan (not disposable foil) to move a hot turkey around the kitchen safely and ensure that it cooks evenly.
 You’ll be able to use it year-round as a kitchen staple.
 We often use our roaster for Christmas dinner and other parties, especially when we want to make a large roast or porchetta, and you can also use it to roast vegetables.

 If you have time, we do recommend brining your bird.
-We’ve done a side-by-side comparison (Fresh Pre-Brined and Unbrined Willie Bird Turkeys that you can still order for Thanksgiving via Williams-Sonoma before Friday, November 16), and it was definitely our experience that the brined turkey stays more moist and generally tastes better.
+We’ve done a side-by-side comparison (Fresh Pre-Brined and Unbrined Willie Bird Turkeys), and it was definitely our experience that the brined turkey stays moister and generally tastes better.
 There is a basis in science for it.
 We think the best turkey brine is the brine used for Thomas Keller’s fried chicken, which you can find in his Ad Hoc at Home cookbook.
 We recommend getting a brine bag and using a box or large container to keep the turkey in the brine for 24 hours.
 You can also clean out the lowest drawer in your refrigerator and put the brine bag in there.
 To finish the turkey, just pull it out of the brine, dry it with paper towels, then cook as directed in the video.

 Thanksgiving should be a time to enjoy the company of family, friends, and wine.
 Don’t overthink it!
 Just put the…turkey in the oven!